eonk/CrimeSciData/docs/index.md

 ---
-title: "Modelling Criminological Data"
-author: "Eon Kim and Joanna Hill (based on material developed with Juanjo Medina and Reka Solymosi)"
-date: "2023-03-20"
+title: "Data Science for Crime Science"
+author:
 site: bookdown::bookdown_site
 documentclass: book
 biblio-style: apalike
 link-citations: yes
-description: "This is the course material for Modelling Criminological Data."
+description: "This is a study material for Criminology students at the University of Manchester."
 ---

 # Preface {-}

-This is the lab note you will be using during the labs for the module *Modelling Criminological Data*.
-Every week you will have to use these materials during the lab sessions.
-The idea is that you read this lab note and try to run the code we provide in your own machine.
-Try not to just 'copy and paste' the codes in the lab note.
-Try to understand them.
-Along the way you will see you have to complete a series of exercises to check that you are correctly understanding the materials that we introduce.
-We hope you find these materials useful.
-This lab note is a work in process, so if you have any suggestions/find some errors, please don't hesitate to get in touch by submitting an issue to the [GitHub repository](https://github.com/eonk/mcd_book) or via email on eon.kim@manchester.ac.uk.
+This is a study material for Criminology students at the University of Manchester.
+[The first version of the material](https://maczokni.github.io/modelling_book/) was developed by Juanjo Medina and Reka Solymosi and have since been updated and maintained by Eon Kim and Thiago Oliveira at the University of Manchester.

+This material is designed to supplement your Criminology coursework and to support your learning.
+We encourage you to explore the material at your own pace and use it to deepen your understanding of the subject.

+If you have any suggestions or find any errors, please don't hesitate to contact us by submitting an issue to the the [GitHub repository](https://github.com/eonk/CrimeSciData) or via email on eon.kim@manchester.ac.uk..
+We appreciate your feedback and will use it to improve the material for future students.